cjshaw1976/treehouse-python-techdegree-project-09/README.md

 This is my submission for review of the Python Techdegree course, Project 9, Improve a Django Project

-A requirements.txt is included for creating your own virtual enviroment.
+A requirements.txt is included for creating your own virtual environment.

+To install:
+1. Download and extract the zip on your own pc. cd into the created directory.
+2. Create and start a virtual environment: python3 -m venv myvenv source myvenv/bin/activate
+3. Install the project requirements pip install -r requirements.txt
+4. Start the server
+  python manage.py runserver 0.0.0.0:8000
+You will now be able to open a webpage at 127.0.0.1:8000

+To run the tests with coverage: coverage run --omit=myenve/* manage.py test coverage report -m
+coverage html

+For pep8 test
+flake8 menu/